plenoptic-org/plenoptic/docs/tutorials/models/Steerable_Pyramid.md

 print(pyr_coeffs_fixed.shape, pyr_coeffs_fixed.dtype)
 ```

 We can see that in this complex pyramid with 4 scales and 3 orientations there will be 26 channels: 4 scales x 3 orientations x 2 (for real and imaginary featuremaps) + 2 (for the residual bands).
-NOTE: you can change what scales/residuals get included in this output tensor again using the `scales` argument to the forward method.

 In order to display the coefficients, we need to convert the tensor coefficients back to a dictionary.
-We can do this either by directly accessing the dictionary version (through the `pyr_coeffs` attribute in the pyramid object) or by using the internal {func}`convert_tensor_to_pyr <plenoptic.simulate.canonical_computations.steerable_pyramid_freq.SteerablePyramidFreq.convert_tensor_to_pyr>` function.
+We can do this by using the {func}`convert_tensor_to_pyr <plenoptic.simulate.canonical_computations.steerable_pyramid_freq.SteerablePyramidFreq.convert_tensor_to_pyr>` method.
 We can check that these are equal.

 ```{code-cell} ipython3
 pyr_coeffs_fixed_1 = pyr_fixed(im_batch)